Features

 • All students have to think carefully and deeply throughout the lesson

-• Probing questions and answering a question with a question or using strategies such as Bloom’s stems or Rosenshine’s Principles for questions so that all students are engaged in thinking
+• Probing questions are used well and answering a question with a question or using strategies such as Bloom’s stems

 • Activities that allow students to be creative and evaluate work are modelled/used

-• Activities that promote metacognition and self-regulation are used such as dual coding
+• Activities that promote metacognition and self-regulation are used such as dual coding, thinking aloud, assessment wrappers, exit tickets , MAD time, modelling

 • A growth mind-set is promoted – making mistakes is ok